-Agenda Action Comments/Completed/Further action required Item 16.01 4 TFC SA to circulate Event postponed due to Covid; to be rearranged early in Update invitation to mock 2021.
-SA to circulate new date once re-arranged. mediation event to Members who are directly involved in the event or booked members. as participants will hear directly from ALA.
+Agenda Item 16.01 Action Comments/Completed/Further action required 4 TFC Update SA to circulate invitation to mock Event postponed due to Covid; to be rearranged early in 2021.
+SA to circulate new date once re-arranged.
+Opuate mediation event to Members who are directly involved in the event or booked members. as participants will hear directly from ALA.
 JR confirmed that the event had been heavily subscribed, and places were being held over to the rearranged event unless individual participants had requested otherwise.

-4 SA to discuss press coverage with SLC coms teams SA to note with reference to rearranged event 4 sA/TFC to investigate how best to progress ideas on moving the sector forward on the development of arrangements that encourage landlords and tenants to join together in woodland creation schemes on tenanted holdings.
+4 SA to discuss press coverage with SLC coms teams SA to note with reference to rearranged event 4 SA/TFC to investigate how best to progress ideas on moving the sector forward on the development of arrangements that encourage landlords and tenants to join together in woodland creation schemes on tenanted holdings.
 On-going.
 TFC explained that he had taken part in a Institute of Chartered Foresters webinar on the carbon code and the market in carbon sequestration to consider the opportunities for tenant farmers to benefit from regular carbon sequestration payments for woodland schemes.
 Diversification regs are not particularly helpful, so other options may be required/preferable.
 TFC to keep an eye on developments.
-5 Review of TFC Functions All to complete the survey.
-Completed 7 Farming business incubators JML to update members on progress once the concept has been discussed with stakeholders.
-Discussions held with stakeholders.
-No further action at this stage.
-8 Availability of farmland Members to send relevant tax papers to SLC Papers received from some members.
-DJ/SJL agreed to send any further relevant information.
-8 SLC to look at producing a comprehensive tax paper.
-SLC had commissioned a report from Alba Economics on Land & Property Taxation in Scotland.
-SLC report to be circulated to members once published.
-Possible presentation at future TFAF meeting.
+5 Review All to complete the Completed of TFC survey.
+Functions 7 Farming JML to update Discussions held with stakeholders.
+No further action at business members on progress this stage. incubators once the concept has been discussed with stakeholders.
+8 Members to send Papers received from some members.
+DJ/SJL agreed to Availability relevant tax papers to send any further relevant information. of SLC farmland 8 SLC to look at SLC had commissioned a report from Alba Economics on producing a Land & Property Taxation in Scotland.
+SLC report to be comprehensive tax circulated to members once published.
+Possible paper. presentation at future TFAF meeting.
 AW asked if stakeholders had been involved.
 SA thought that the next stage of the work would involve stakeholders.